Ideas for a Christmas Eve Box

-If you need some ideas of books for Christmas Eve then we traditionally read Twas the Night Before Christmas before they go to bed on Christmas Eve but they also love Christmas Stories for Little Children.
-The book I’ve shown is a gorgeous collection of Christmas Poems, sadly no longer in publication but A Christmas Carol is also a great read for older children.
+If you need some ideas of books for Christmas Eve then we traditionally read Twas the Night Before Christmas before they go to bed on Christmas Eve but they also love Illustrated Stories for Christmas.
+A Christmas Carol is also a great read for older children.
 Christmas Day will be so busy that bedtime stories probably won’t happen.
 I believe no Christmas Eve Box is complete without a story.
 Settle them down for bed and take the chance to stop for a minute and remember what Christmas is all about amidst the preparations.
 If you are true bookworms then plan ahead with some Christmas advent books.

-You can see a video I did of a Christmas Eve Box full of all these things here.
+You can see a video I did of a Christmas Eve Box full of activities here.